wan0net/wan0net.github.io/content/posts/2024-01-13-homelab-history/index.md

 _Side Note: If you didn't know, my dog is called Zero.
 I have a thing for Nightmare before Christmas.
 It definitely doesn't show._

+_Side Side Note: In between publishing this post, and the next one, I've made changes.
+They will be detailed further in the next post on hardware choices_

 - 1 x NAS - Synology 3617xs+
   - Xeon-D 1521
   - 48Gb DDR3 SODIMM